 Since its opening in 2004, U of A I-House has been home to students from several different countries.
-In the 2007-2008 academic year, the I-House accommodated approximately 150 students from over 40 countries.
+Each academic year, the I-House accommodates 154 students from over 40 countries.

 In light of this diversity, living at I-House means sharing in an international potluck dinner with your floormates, learning a new language, exploring cultural customs and traditions, and enjoying casual conversations with world leaders.
 Both Canadian and international students are welcome.

-One of the pillars of I-House programming is a weekly global education session, which is led by a Global Education Coordinator and assistant.
+One of the pillars of I-House programming is regular global education session, led by the Global Education Coordinator.
 Sessions are optional for all residents and include various events such as intercultural communication workshops, film nights, dance, yoga and cooking lessons.

 See what some I-House residents had to say about their time there:

 Subscribe to Reading Your World and stay on top of global education issues and events